Avella's strong finish dooms Maples, 69-53

 AVELLA -- Avella switched defenses then shifted into high gear.

-The Eagles out-scored visiting Mapletown 40-20 over the final nine minutes to pull away for a 69-53 victory in a Section 2-A boys basketball battle Wednesday night.
+The Eagles out-scored visiting Mapletown 40-20 over the final nine minutes to pull away for a 69-53 victory in a Section 2-A boys basketball battle on Feb.
+17.

 The win prevented the Maples (3-5, 4-6) from overtaking the Eagles (5-4, 6-9) for third place in the section.